iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Classically controlled gates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some IQM backends support classically controlled gates, but this support currently has several limitations:
+Some IQM quantum computers support classically controlled gates, that is, gates that are executed conditionally depending on the result of a measurement preceding them in the quantum circuit.
+This support currently has several limitations:

 * Only the ``x``, ``y``, ``rx``, ``ry`` and ``r`` gates can be classically controlled.
 * The gates can only be conditioned on one classical bit, and the only control available is to
   apply the gate if the bit is 1, and apply an indentity gate if the bit is 0.
-* The availability of the controlled gates depends on the instrumentation of the backend.
+* The availability of the controlled gates depends on the instrumentation of the quantum computer.

 The classical control can be applied on a circuit instruction using :meth:`~qiskit.circuit.Instruction.c_if`: